Helpful Free Apps Make Life Easier

 There are A LOT of apps available smartphone and tablet users.
 AzTEDP has recently gained experience with the iPhone and iPad products and have found many helpful apps.
 Many of these apps, or similar apps, can also be found for the Android market at the Google Play Store.

-Voice to Text: This concept is great for when a Hard of Hearing or Deaf person can’t communicate face to face with another person.
-It can be used in doctor’s offices, restaurants, or anywhere face to face conversation is not successful due to lack of hearing.
+Voice to Text: This concept is great for when a Hard of Hearing/deaf/Deaf person can’t communicate face to face with another person.
+It can be used in doctor’s offices, restaurants, or anywhere face to face conversation is not successful due to an inability to hear.

 AAC Flip Writer: https://itunes.apple.com/us/app/flip-writer-aac/id645235166?mt=8

 Weather Bug - http://weather.weatherbug.com/mobile/weatherbug-elite-apple-ipad.html